Filter Bubbles & Echo Chambers

 Students could produce a written response to the ideas in the video.
 Below is a possible prompt:

-You recently learned about the theories of filter bubbles and echo chambers and were surprised how much the ideas resonated with you.
+You recently learned about the theories of filter bubbles and echo chambers and were surprised at how much the ideas resonated with you.
 You feel other students in your school should know about this issue as it affects everyone.
 Write a text in which you explain the two theories, highlight the positive and negative impacts they can have, and suggest ways people can avoid being caught in filter bubbles or echo chambers.

 Write 450-600 words (HL)